-Michelle J. Zaso, PhD, is a postdoctoral fellow in the Alcohol Research Lab.
-She is also affiliated with the Clinical and Research Institute on Addictions at the University at Buffalo as a postdoctoral trainee on a T32 Institutional Research Training Grant funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institutes of Health.
+Michelle J. Zaso, PhD, is a Postdoctoral Associate in the Department of Psychology funded by a Pathway to Independence Award (K99 AA029728) through the National Institute on Alcohol Abuse and Alcoholism.
 Prior to joining the Alcohol Research Lab, she received her PhD in Clinical Psychology from Syracuse University and completed her predoctoral clinical internship in addictions and clinical research at the Centre for Addiction and Mental Health in Toronto.

 Zaso, M. J., Read, J. P., & Colder, C. R. (2021).
 Coping-motivated escalations in adolescent alcohol problems following early adversity.
 Psychology of Addictive Behaviors.
 Advance online publication. doi: 10.1037/adb0000788.
 PMID: 34618492.